brianmcjilton/olf/README.md

 **ollama-file** is a tiny helper script for running [Ollama](https://ollama.ai) against a text file with a custom prompt.
 It combines your prompt with the file contents and streams the result from Ollama.

-Think of it like `cat file | ollama`, but with a friendly prompt workflow.

 ---

 ## Usage